San Antonio Missions National Historical Park

 A UNESCO World Heritage Site

 In the 18th century, Spanish priests established these five Catholic missions along the San Antonio River to serve as the center of an ethnically diverse society.
-Today, the missions – walled compounds encompassing a church and buildings where the priests and local Native Americans lived – represent the largest concentration of Spanish colonial missions in North America.
+Today, the missions, walled compounds that encompassed a church and buildings where priests and local Native Americans lived, represent the largest concentration of Spanish colonial missions in North America.

 Plan Your Visit

-Explore the San Antonio Missions along the River Walk’s Mission Reach, an eight-mile stretch with recreational trails, pedestrian bridges, pavilions, and portals to four Spanish colonial missions—Concepción, San José, San Juan, and Espada.
-How will you adventure?
-By foot, rideshare, hiking or biking along the Mission Reach portion of the River Walk?
-Bike rentals and electric assist bicycle rentals are available at each mission site throughout the park.
+Explore the San Antonio Missions along the River Walk’s Mission Reach, an eight-mile stretch with recreational trails, pedestrian bridges, pavilions, and portals to four Spanish colonial missions: Concepción, San José, San Juan, and Espada.

 More About the San Antonio Missions